Contract Economics 101: Leveraging Process and Automation

 Leveraging our prior example regarding Contract Managers, we suggested that (in most cases) Contract Managers are best suited to negotiate more standardized contracts, to leverage approved language, to manage the contracts themselves, and to ensure that contractual obligations are tracked and met.
 The reality is that Contract Managers spend much of their day searching for approved language or standard contract templates, reviewing fallback provisions, getting routine language approved, creating lists of obligations and their associated documents for tracking purposes, and assembling and researching data on contracts for reporting requirements.
 A tremendous amount of time is lost throughout this process – not to mention the aggravation and frustration which are introduced.

-When considering the efficiencies which can be gained through the introduction of standardization and process, the following readily present themselves:
+Here are three ways that efficiencies can be gained through the introduction of standardization and process:

 In the context of automation, assuming that the appropriate business case applies – note that not all contract processes should be automated – automation allows a variety of efficiencies to be gained: